 I actually made this video a while ago, but didn’t have the time to finalize it until recently.
 Here are some photos and snapshots of the first year of my daughter’s life.

 I wrote about every little thing during Mylo’s first year.
-Reya just turned one and sadly, I haven’t written much about her at all.
+However you just turned one and sadly, I haven’t written much about you at all.

-One of the things I adore most about my daughter, is her timing and gentle nature.
-From the second she came into the world, she’s had a calm and gentle presence about her.
-When she was born she didn’t cry at all.
-She also didn’t open her eyes.
+One of the things I adore most about my you is your timing and gentle nature.
+From the second you came into the world, you’ve had a calm and gentle presence about you.
+When you were born you didn’t cry at all.
+You also didn’t open your eyes.
 Mylo on the other hand, came into the world ready to rock.
 His eyes were glued to whoever it was who was holding him.

 Mylo hit every milestone (or Mylostone) early.
-Reya took her time with the first year milestones and it’s made me feel that maybe I missed out on a lot of the “baby” stuff with my son.
+You took your time with the first year milestones and it’s made me feel that maybe I missed out on a lot of the “baby” stuff with your brother.

-Reya was content to chill in her baby chair for the first three months.
-Up until she was eight months old I could leave her in the middle of my bed and go to the bathroom.
-I know it doesn’t sound safe, but believe me, she wasn’t going anywhere until one day, she did.
-Off the bed.
-And then I learned my lesson fast.
+You were content to chill in your baby chair for the first three months.
+Up until you were eight months old I could leave you in the middle of my bed and go to the bathroom.
+I know it doesn’t sound safe, but believe me, you weren’t going anywhere until one day, you did.
+You tumbled right off the bed, and that was the end of that!

-Reya is completely attached to me.
+You are completely attached to me.
 I bonded to my son without a doubt, but as soon as he became mobile, it felt as if he was always running away from me.
 And he still is, today!
-Reya on the other hand, moves toward me.
-She follows my eyes with hers.
-She meets my smile with a bigger one.
-Reya crawls with fervor in my direction when I walk in the door from work.
-She’s either singing praise to be cute, or wining in disdain because she wants me to stop what I am doing and pick her up.
-She is just entirely present with me.
+You on the other hand, move toward me.
+You follow my eyes with yours.
+You meet my smile with an even bigger one.
+You crawl with fervor in my direction when I walk in the door from work.
+You either sing praise to be cute, or whine in disdain because you want me to stop what I’m doing and pick you up.
+You are just entirely present with me.

-We introduced solids to Reya when she was about four months old.
+We introduced solids to you when you were about four months old.
 I barely let Mylo have a sip of water at four months, let alone solid food.
-Baby girl really enjoys to eat and it has been a delight watching her negotiate and ponder new textures and tastes.
-Some of the things she loves is steamed vegetables, grilled cheese, pasta, french fries and ice cream.
-And of course she’s got a real thing for the beans, cheese and guacamole from our weekly forays to Chipotle.
+Baby girl really enjoys to eat and it has been a delight watching you negotiate and ponder new textures and tastes.
+Some of the things you love most are steamed vegetables, grilled cheese, pasta, french fries and ice cream.
+And of course you’ve got a real thing for the beans, cheese and guacamole from our weekly forays to Chipotle.

-Despite Reya’s healthy appetite for food, we nursed until two weeks shy of her birthday.
-I never expected to nurse her that long, despite the fact that I went 14 months with her brother.
-The part of me that wanted to end nursing looked forward to Reya’s “need” for me not being as dire.
-Right now, that need is still there.
-As there are some nights she insists on using me as a pacifier, despite the fact that nothing comes out.
+Despite your healthy appetite for food, we nursed until two weeks shy of your birthday.
+I never expected or wanted to nurse you that long, despite the fact that I went 14 months with your brother.
+The part of me that wanted to end nursing looked forward to your “need” for me not being as dire.
+However right now, that need is still there.
+As there are some nights you insist on using me as a pacifier, despite the fact that nothing comes out.
 The transition has been bittersweet — there is something so sad about the finality of anything, especially breastfeeding.

-Reya began sitting up somewhere between her 6th and 7th month.
-She was quite wobbly in the beginning, and she’s had many accidents.
-At 9 1/2 months she found her knees.
+You began sitting up somewhere between your 6th and 7th month.
+You were quite wobbly in the beginning, and you’ve had many accidents.
+At 9 1/2 months you found your knees.
 I forgot how ridiculously cute babies are when they crawl!

-Mylo discovered the army crawl at 5 months old.
-So by the time he found his knees at 8 1/2 months, he just took off.
-With Reya it’s been real sweet watching her go from knees to butt and back again, contemplating how to make them work together.
-She also does an adorable backwards army crawl.
+It’s been real sweet watching you go from your knees to your butt and back again, contemplating how to make them work together.
+You also do an adorable backwards army crawl.

-Reya loves to clap.
-She will return your claps with her own, and it is so sweet!
-Reya also enjoys doing a crawling face plant into pillows.
-The more pillows there are, the harder she will dive into them.
-All you have to do is say the word “pillow” and she does it.
+You adore clapping.
+You return other peoples’ claps with your own and it is so sweet!
+You also enjoy doing a crawling face plant into pillows.
+The more pillows there are, the harder you’ll dive into them.
+All you have to do is say the word “pillow” and you do it.
 It is the absolute cutest!

-At 10 1/2 months Reya began standing up and it is clear how proud of herself she is when she does this.
+At 10 1/2 months you began standing up and it’s clear how proud of yourself you are when you do this.
 I am too, because there were times I wasn’t convinced it was going to happen!
 Walking is next and I know life is about to get more interesting, and difficult.
 I did not love the walking-but-not-talking stage with Mylo.
 Maybe because he didn’t listen to me.
-Here’s hoping Reya redeems this part of toddlerhood for me!
+Here’s hoping you redeem this part of toddlerhood for me!

-My mom recently taught Reya how to blow kisses with her hands.
+My mom recently taught you how to blow kisses with your hands.
 It’s pretty darn cute.

 I am overjoyed to have a daughter.
-And even more so because it is Reya who fills this role.
+And even more so because it is you who fills this role.
 Happy Birthday my Rey-Rey!